top of page

 I want to make it very clear that this is solely about the Chinese government, not about the Chinese people.
 Violence and racism against people of Chinese descent are horrific and appalling.

 I also want to say that there are many problems in the United States (and all other countries) that need to be addressed and are horrific in and of themselves.
-Criticizing the practices of a government does not mean you have anything against the people of that country, any more than criticizing Trump or Biden means that you hate America or Americans.
+Criticizing the practices of a government does not mean you have anything against the people of that country, any more than criticizing the US president means that you hate America or Americans.

 Whenever we purchase products with ingredients produced in China, it gives some money to the government in the form of taxes on those materials.
 So even if the ingredients are not produced problematically, it still funds the unethical behaviors.